xayanide/datastoremodule/README.md

 # datastoremanagermodule

-A Roblox DataStore Wrapper module. datastoremanagermodule is a fork of Suphi's DataStore Module, and behaves and be used similarly.
+A Roblox DataStore Wrapper module. datastoremanagermodule is a fork of Suphi's DataStore Module.
+It behaves the same way and can be used similarly.

 Get datastoremanagermodule here:
 https://create.roblox.com/store/asset/95400986405695/DataStoreManagerModule